 - Current New York State Penal Code does not include sections which properly cover the crime of trafficking in persons, especially with respect to trafficking into sectors such as domestic work, agricultural work, and sweatshop labor.
 Trafficking is a crime primarily defined by subtle coercion-a net of innuendo, threats of force, and abuse of legal process-essentially, a climate of fear that clearly informs the victim that harm will befall him or her if he or she leaves the trafficker.
-This coercion is used against victims who often do not know the language or prevailing social and legal customs in this country.
-It is critical that the New York State Penal Code reflect the full arsenal of behaviors which traffickers use to control their victims by enacting the definitions of Labor Servitude and Sexual Servitude provided in A. 1898a; - Many trafficking cases are discovered by members of local immigrant communities whose first instinct is to call local police rather than federal law enforcement-in fact, members of these communities will not contact federal law enforcement because of fear of harassment or removal; - Many trafficking cases are unearthed by local police and law enforcement, who often do not recognize these cases as trafficking and need to receive more training and information in order to properly assist victims; and
+This coercion is used against victims who often do not know the language or prevailing social and legal customs in this country; - Many trafficking cases are discovered by members of local immigrant communities whose first instinct is to call local police rather than federal law enforcement-in fact, members of these communities will not contact federal law enforcement because of fear of harassment or removal; - Many trafficking cases are unearthed by local police and law enforcement, who often do not recognize these cases as trafficking and need to receive more training and information in order to properly assist victims; and - Federal law enforcement does not have the resources to provide certification for all trafficked persons who are willing to come forward and cooperate with law enforcement-without state and local law enforcement being aware of the need for these certifications and being mandated to provide them when appropriate, it is extremely difficult for trafficked persons to obtain the immigration status and benefits to which they have a right under the law.

-&lt;sup>2 U.S. Department of State, Trafficking in Persons Report (2004) at 23.
+U.S. Department of State, Trafficking in Persons Report (2004) at 23.
 The State Department did not offer updated numbers of persons trafficked into the U.S. in its 2005 report.